-We have audited the accompanying consolidated financial statements of ShaMaran Petroleum Corp., which comprise the consolidated balance sheet as at 31 December 2014 and 31 December 2013 and the Consolidated Statement of Comprehensive Income, Consolidated Statement of Changes in Equity and Consolidated Statement of Cash Flows for the years ended 31 December 2014 and 31 December 2013, and the related notes including a summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of General Exploration Partners, Inc. for the year ended 31 December 2014, which comprise the consolidated balance sheet as at 31 December 2014 and 31 December 2013 and the Consolidated Statement of Comprehensive Income, Consolidated Statement of Changes in Equity and Consolidated Statement of Cash Flows for the years ended 31 December 2014 and 31 December 2013, and the related notes including a summary of significant accounting policies and other explanatory information.
+The financial reporting framework that has been applied in the preparation of these financial statements is International Financial Reporting Standards (IFRSs) issued by the International Accounting Standards Board.